Kamila Shamsie has won the 2018 Women's Prize for Fiction for her seventh novel Home Fire.

 Polish Author Olga Tokarczuk takes the International Manbooker Prize 2018

-Author Preti Taneja (featured) has been shortlisted for the 2018 The Desmond Elliot Prize for first time authors.
+Author Preti Taneja has won the 2018 The Desmond Elliot Prize for first time authors.
 The lauded £10,000 prize is given to a debut novel from any genre, published between 1 April 2017 and 31 March 2018 for a novel which has a "compelling narrative, arresting characters and which is both vividly written and confidently realised".
-Chairman of the Trustees, Dallas Manderson, said: “Last year, we celebrated the 10th anniversary of the Prize and received what was undoubtedly the highest calibre of entries in the Prize’s history.
-We are incredibly excited to see what dazzling debuts this coming year will bring and I know Desmond would be very impressed and proud of all the authors who have been nominated over the last decade.”

 The novel The Second War of the Dog by Ibrahim Nasrallah (featured) has won the 11th International Prize for Arabic Fiction (IPAF).

 The International Prize for Arabic Fiction (IPAF) is the most prestigious and important literary prize in the Arab world.

 Its aim is to reward excellence in contemporary Arabic creative writing and to encourage the readership of high quality Arabic literature internationally through the translation and publication of winning and shortlisted novels in other major languages.

 Elena Ferrante is to write a weekly newspaper column for the Guardian’s new look Weekend magazine starting on Saturday (20th January).